mcanouil/awesome-quarto/README.md

 - [rainbowR website](https://rainbowr.org) - rainbowR is a community for LGBTQ+ folks who code in R - its website has a rainbow colour theme, custom syntax highlighting for both light and dark modes, and some fun customisations in the navbar.
 - [Marten Walk's website](https://martenw.com/) - Academic website of Marten Walk, using a custom theme inspired by the Financial Times, with modern look and many customisations (*i.e.*, custom fonts, custom graphs, etc.).
 - [Skimpy documentation](https://aeturrell.github.io/skimpy/) - Skimpy documentation made using `quartodoc`.
+- [Juan Torres Munguía's website](https://github.com/jatorresmunguia/juan-torresmunguia.github.io) - A Quarto website with a custom theme adapted from flatly, integrating particles.js for a lightweight, interactive canvas background on the home page (see <https://juan-torresmunguia.netlify.app/>).

 ### Book formats